| Date/Time: | 8/28/2026 17:30 |

 3Elanco Animal Health, Greenfield, IN 46140

 Pradofloxacin is approved for the treatment of BRD associated with specific labeled pathogens following consideration of non-fluoroquinolone therapies.
 In this study, many cattle received a non-fluoroquinolone antimicrobial upon arrival, and pradofloxacin was used in the remaining animals to evaluate its utility in this and similar operations.
 The number of days between initial and subsequent respiratory disease treatments could impact antimicrobial use and cattle health outcomes; however, an optimal post-treatment interval (PTI) has not been identified for pradofloxacin.
-The objective was to determine the effect of 3- or 6-day PTI on first treatment failure (FTF), case fatality risk (CFR), chronic risk (CR), and days until death (DTD) following pradofloxacin treatment for bovine respiratory disease (BRD).
+The objective was to determine the effect of a 3- or 6-day PTI on first treatment failure (FTF), case fatality risk (CFR), chronic risk (CR), and days until death (DTD) following pradofloxacin treatment for bovine respiratory disease (BRD).

-No differences were detected in FTF, CFR, or DTD between PTI groups.
-Cattle with a 3-day PTI had a higher probability of CR compared to 6-day PTI (28% ± 6% vs 18% ± 4%, respectively; P= 0.01).
+No differences were detected in CFR or DTD between PTI groups.
+Cattle with a 3-day PTI had a higher probability of CR than cattle with a 6-day PTI (27% ± 6% vs 17% ± 4%; P=0.01).
+Cattle with a 3-day PTI also had a higher probability of FTF than cattle with a 6-day PTI (59% ± 9% vs 47% ± 9%; P=0.05).